reshmabidikar/slate/source/includes/_payment-transaction.md

 **Response**

-If successful, returns a status code of 201 and the payment object.
+If successful, returns a status code of 201 and an empty body.
+In addition, a Location header is returned which contains the payment id.

 ## Audit Logs

 Audit logs provide a record of events that occur involving various specific resources.
-For details on audit logs see [Audit and History](https://killbill.github.io/slate/#using-kill-bill-apis-audit-and-history).
+For details on audit logs see [Audit and History](#using-kill-bill-apis-audit-and-history).

 ### Retrieve payment transaction audit logs with history by id

-Retrieves a list of audit log records showing events that occurred involving changes to a specified payment.
-History information is included with each record.
+Retrieves a list of audit log records showing changes to the specified payment transaction.
+History information (a copy of the full payment transaction object) is included with each record.

+Some examples:

+* Assuming the API is invoked for a payment transaction belonging to a successful payment, it would return two records:
+  * An `INSERT` record corresponding to the payment transaction record creation.
+  * An `UPDATE` record corresponding to the payment transaction status update.

 **HTTP Request**